 Getting your garden ready for summer is all about getting it right in spring and these 10 tips are here to help you do just that.
 So, take note, put on your gloves, and get gardening.

 Inspect The Garden

 Remove any tree limbs and have the large trees pruned or removed by an arborist.
+Check with knowledgeable arborists like The Local Tree Experts.
 Do away with any perennial foliage from last year and throw it into your compost pit.
 Check the beds that have bulbs and rake the mulch before any foliage starts popping up; do the same to other beds and refresh the mulch where necessary.
 Check the steps, pathways, and fences for any damages that may have been caused by thawing and freezing.

 Get Tools And Plants

 Prep your tools to ensure everything is ready; do some stocktaking to know what is missing, broken, and which new tools you need for the coming planting season.
 Pick the right plant, those that flourish for spring gardening.
 Order trees, shrubs, and selected perennials.

 Test the soil pH using a home soil testing kit.
 Take samples from various sections around your garden to ensure you get accurate readings.
 Enrich the soil accordingly based on the findings.
 Use elemental sulphur to reduce the soil’s pH and dolomitic lime to raise the pH.

 Ensure the mower and leaf blower are in good working condition; having sharp blades and are oiled and well lubricated.
 Service the more if need be; change the spark plugs, and oil all moving parts as needed.
 Remove all winter debris from the lawn and reseeding any bare-patched sections before you start mowing the yard.